Passco and KeyBank: Secrets of a Strong Investor-Lender Relationship

 The Process in Practice: A Case Study

-Passco’s acquisition of a Florida apartment property, Ocean Walk, is an example of the mutual trust and partnership between Key and Passco and its impact on getting deals done—even when there is a Category 5 hurricane that threatens the closing process.
+Passco’s acquisition of a Florida apartment property, Ocean Walk, is an example of the mutual trust and cooperation between Key and Passco and its impact on getting deals done—even when there is a Category 5 hurricane that threatens the closing process.

 Ocean Walk is a 297-unit multifamily property in Key West.
 At the time of Passco’s acquisition, the property had a floating rate Fannie Mae loan that was currently in its lockout period and could not be prepaid.
 Although that loan was with a different Fannie lender, Key helped Passco work through the loan assumption process given the bank’s expertise in assuming Fannie loans.
 Concurrent with the assumption of the existing debt, Key early rate-locked a Fannie Mae fixed- rate mortgage, which would serve to pay off the floating rate mortgage.

 But timing is critical in this process—and bad timing nearly took the deal off course.
 After Passco had purchased the property and assumed the original debt, but before Key was able to close the new loan, the property was hit by Hurricane Irma.
 The deal was rate-locked during this period, which caused a good deal of concern amongst both the Key and Passco teams, because the potential financial penalties would have been sky-high, if the loan did not close.

 The good news: within a week of the storm, a joint Key-Passco team together hit the ground in Key West and visited the project site.
 After seeing the property firsthand, and the work Passco had done to repair the damage on quick turnaround, Key closed the loan on time and with no change to the loan terms.